mfikes/cljs-bean/README.md

 ;; => {"a" 1, "b" 2, "c/d" 3, "e f" 4}
 ```

+In either of these modes, `bean` is meant to interoperate with JavaScript objects
+via property names that will not be renamed by Google Closure Compiler.

 You can control the key to property name mapping by supplying both `:key->prop` and `:prop->key`.

 The following example mimics the behavior of ClojureScript's JavaScript object literal syntax, where